 If you've ever left your hearts in the woods, you won't do it again after seeing this recipe!
-I'll admit that I, too, was afraid of eating the "wobbly bits" but I promise if you treat them right, they are delicious!
 If you're apprehensive, this is a great recipe to start because the meat is marinated in a very flavorful sauce and then made into tacos.
 And if you don't love tacos, you can stop right here because this website is full of them.
-But if tacos are your jam (as they should be), then keep on reading!
+But if tacos are your jam (as they should be), then keep on reading and give this delicious elk heart recipe a try!

 How to break down an elk heart: